stanleyhuangyc/MultiLCD/README.md

 MultiLCD Library for Arduino
 ============================

-A high performance display library for multiple models of Arduino display shields/modules Written by Stanley Huang, distributed under GPL.
+Written by Stanley Huang, distributed under GPL.
+MultiLCD is a highly optimized library designed for displaying characters and bitmaps on multiple models of Arduino display shields/modules with easy-to-use and unified API.
+It is developed with performance in first priority.
+Though supported models are not as many as some widely used Arduino display libraries (e.g. UTFT), it renders faster with simpler API.

 For more information, please visit http://arduinodev.com

 This library supports following Arduino shields/modules: